noshabashahid/noshabashahid/README.md

 - Exploring *Software Requirement Engineering* for practical applications
 ---

-## 🎨 Hobbies & Interests
+## 🎯 Interests & Hobbies
+- 💻 Passionate about *coding* and improving problem-solving skills
-- 📚 Reading novels & books
+- 📚 Enjoy *reading novels and books* to broaden knowledge and relax
-- 🌱 Gardening & planting
+- 🌱 Love *gardening and planting* as a refreshing hobby
+- 🌐 Currently exploring *Databases* and *Computer Networks*
+- 🚀 Focused on building *confidence* and continuously improving myself
-- 🎸 Designing infographics to simplify technical concepts
+- 🎨 Interested in creating infographics to simplify technical concepts

 ---